RXCodes/hyperPad-Project-Modder/code-editor/documentation.md

     - `zpkNumber` **(NUMBER)** - A unique integer that all behaviors have. *(5, 24, 20, etc.)*
   - `.isRoot()`: Limits results to behaviors that are not connected from the top.
 These behaviors execute on start.
   - `.isNotRoot()`: Limits results to behaviors that are connected from the top.
+  - `.isGlobal()`: Limits results to global behaviors that are in the world object.
+  - `.isNotGlobal()`: Limits results to behaviors that are not in the world object.

   **Action Methods**: Execute operations on the behaviors from the resulting search.
   - `.list()`: Returns an array of behavior names of the result.